Wallingwells

 Wallingwells is a small civil parish and hamlet in the Bassetlaw district of Nottinghamshire, England, with a population at the 2001 census of 22.
-The population remained less than 100 at the 2011 census.
-Details are included in the civil parish of Carlton in Lindrick.
+The population remained less than 100 at the 2011 census, details were included in the civil parish of Carlton in Lindrick.
+The population was recorded as 27 at the 2021 census.
 It lies about five miles north of Worksop.

 The parish is one of the few in England still to have an exclave – in this case a small section of land separated from the parish by the Carlton in Lindrick parish.

 Wallingwells Hall

 Wallingwells Hall is a grade II listed 17th-century country house built on the site of Wallingwells Priory.
 It was for several hundred years the seat of the House of White of Tuxford and Wallingwells.

 It is constructed of coursed rubble, ashlar, brick and render with slate hipped roofs to an irregular floor plan, and is now divided into four private houses.